Loading...

 How to consume Tea With Milk And Sugar, White Rice without glucose spikes

-When possible, substitute white rice with whole grains like quinoa or barley, which have a more gradual effect on blood sugar levels.
+Substitute white rice with brown rice or another whole grain like barley or quinoa as they have a more gradual impact on blood sugar.

 Practice Mindful Eating